DELegatedCOMpute/DELCOM-Client/README.md

 `delcomClient.getWorkers()`: returns the available workers

-`delcomClient.delegateJob(workerID, filePaths, {outDir, whenJobAssigned, whenFilesSent, whenJobDone)`
+`delcomClient.delegateJob(workerID, filePaths, {outDir, whenJobAssigned, whenFilesSent, whenJobDone})`

 -  workerID: the workerID to request for the job (from `getWorkers()`)
 -  filePaths: An array of fs.PathLike paths to files